genFD/react-part-I-projects/01-components-props-jsx/readme.md

 }
 ```

-4. Finally, for each `pizza` component we'll pass the `pizzaObj` [props](https://github.com/hermkan/code-journey-notes/blob/main/notes/04-building-UI/02-react/01-react-introduction/Part%20I/4.components-interaction.md#props), which is an object full of information about each pizza.
+3. `Passing props` : Finally, for each `pizza` component we'll pass the `pizzaObj` [props](https://github.com/hermkan/code-journey-notes/blob/main/notes/04-building-UI/02-react/01-react-introduction/Part%20I/4.components-interaction.md#props), which is an object full of information about each pizza.

 pizzaObj :